blockbasenetwork/node/README.md

 In some cases, it may make sense to have a preselected list of accounts that will have a reserved spot for them on the network you're requesting.
 This is especially useful if you want your network to be partially or fully produced by nodes you manage.

 ## Step #2 - Configuring the data security
-BlockBase has an encryption layer built in that allows you to encrypt all you data before it is sent to the providers.
-You can configure that security the appsettings file.
-Before you do though, you have to consider the implications of doing so.
+BlockBase has an encryption layer built in that allows you to encrypt all your data before it is sent to the providers.
+You can configure the security on the appsettings file.
+Before you do that though, you have to consider the implications of doing so.

-Storing all your data passwords on your appsettings file poses a security problem.
-For that reason, you may leave this section unconfigured.
+Storing all your encryption passwords on your appsettings file poses a security problem.
+Furthermore, the owner of the data may not be the requester of the sidechain, and may want to keep the encryption passwords on his side.
+For that reason, you may choose to leave this section unconfigured.
 If you choose to do so, you have to consider the following consequences:
-1. You will have to provide that configuration further ahead when you *"Start the sidechain maintenance"* and that information will be stored only in memory.
+1. That security configuration will need to be provided further ahead when you *"Start the sidechain maintenance"* and that information will be stored only in memory.

-2. You will have to safely store the configuration you provided on another medium. **If you lose the configuration you will lose all access to all encrypted data**!
+2. The owner of the data will have to safely store the security configuration on another medium. **If the configuration is lost all access to all encrypted data will be lost**!

 3. If the node or the machine its running on crash for some reason, when you restart the node you will have to go through the *"Start the sidechain maintenance"* step again and provide the configuration information again.